tannerpressnet/ComposingCustomLayouts/README.md

 that result from changes in the rankings because the calculated offsets depend on the same pet data.

+## Build documentation for the app

+To see more information about the symbols defined by this app, you can build the app's documentation.
+Open the project in Xcode and select Product > Build Documentation.

+For information about how to include documentation in your own apps, see [DocC][DocC].

 [animation]:https://developer.apple.com/documentation/swiftui/view/animation(_:value:)
 [AnyLayout]:https://developer.apple.com/documentation/swiftui/anylayout
 [Divider]:https://developer.apple.com/documentation/swiftui/divider